 During the period and post period end, the Audit Committee considered specifically those matters with the potential likelihood to have the greatest significant impact on the financial statements.
-As in previous periods, these included the projections forming the basis of the Directors' assessment of going concern, including the facilities and funding available to the Group for the projection period, and the support for and/or treatment of the value of certain intangible assets and share based payments.
+As in previous periods, these included the projections forming the basis of the Directors' assessment of going concern, including the facilities and funding available to the Group for the projection period, and the support for and/or treatment of the value of share based payments and the deferred tax asset.

-Attention is drawn to note 1 of the financial statements (page 41) in respect of going concern considerations.
+Attention is drawn to note 1 of the financial statements (page 39) in respect of going concern considerations.